How to check storage on Mac?

-If you need to optimize disk space in a hurry, download BuhoCleaner and select the option to clean up System Junk.
+If you need to optimize disk space in a hurry, download BuhoCleaner and use the Flash Clean module clean up System Junk.
 This will remove old cache files and logs, broken app data, and excessive versions of documents in a couple of clicks.

 - Download and launch BuhoCleaner.